quantaliz/solaibot/android/app/src/main/java/com/quantaliz/solaibot/data/zerion/Zerion-Integration.md

     ↓
 Format for LLM
     ↓
-"You have 2.5 SOL worth $245.00"
+"You have 2.5 SOL worth $245.00 on Solana Devnet"
 ```

 > Tip: Provide a base58 `address` and a `network` value when you want to query a specific wallet or Solana devnet.
 If omitted, the connected wallet on Solana mainnet is used by default.
+Devnet requests automatically append `filter[chain_ids]=solana` and `X-Env: testnet` so Zerion returns the right data set.

 ## 📊 Endpoints Used